Advancing a Just and Low-Carbon Future with Urban Electrification

 Regents' and Brook Byers Professor of Sustainable Systems in the School of Public Policy, Georgia Institute of Technology

 Greenhouse gas emissions from transportation account for about 28 percent of total U.S. greenhouse gas emissions.
-As we work together to address the profound climate crisis, the U.S. DOT Volpe Center’s new speaker series, Innovation for a Sustainable, Equitable Transportation System, will explore how to transition to a low-/no-carbon transportation system—one that enables disadvantaged communities to gain access to mobility, jobs, and economic opportunity.
+As we work together to address the profound climate crisis, the U.S. DOT Volpe Center’s new speaker series, Innovation for a Sustainable, Equitable Transportation System, is exploring how to transition to a low-/no-carbon transportation system—one that enables disadvantaged communities to gain access to mobility, jobs, and economic opportunity.

-Marilyn A. Brown, PhD, Regents' and Brook Byers Professor of Sustainable Systems in the School of Public Policy, Georgia Institute of Technology, will present her talk "Advancing a Just and Low-Carbon Future with Urban Electrification" as part of the Innovation for a Sustainable, Equitable Transportation System speaker series on Tuesday, July 20, 2021, at 12 p.m.
-(ET).
+Marilyn A. Brown, PhD, Regents' and Brook Byers Professor of Sustainable Systems in the School of Public Policy, Georgia Institute of Technology, presented her talk "Advancing a Just and Low-Carbon Future with Urban Electrification" as part of the Innovation for a Sustainable, Equitable Transportation System speaker series on Tuesday, July 20, 2021.

 About the Speaker

 Marilyn A. Brown, PhD, is Regents' and Brook Byers Professor of Sustainable Systems in the School of Public Policy, Georgia Institute of Technology, where she created and co-leads the Climate and Energy Policy Lab and the Master of Sustainable Energy and Environmental Management.
 Her research focuses on the design and modeling of energy markets and carbon reduction policies and programs, highlighting opportunities on the customer side of the electric meter—including energy end-use efficiency, rooftop-solar systems, vehicle-to-grid interactions, smart thermostats, and home storage devices.